curl/everything-curl/http-post.md

 ### Javascript and forms

-A very common mitigation against automated "agents" or scripts using curl is to have the page with the HTML form use javascript to set values of some input fields, usually one of the hidden ones.
+A very common mitigation against automated "agents" or scripts using curl is to have the page with the HTML form use Javascript to set values of some input fields, usually one of the hidden ones.
 Often, there's some Javascript code that executes on page load or when the submit button is pressed which sets a magic value that the server then can verify